Abhivishwakarma9874/terraform_workspace/README.md

 Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.

+Step8:- terraform plan -var age=55 -var username=sundram

+Changes to Outputs:
+  + printname = "Hello, sundram,your age is 55"

+You can apply this plan to save these new output values to the Terraform state, without changing any real infrastructure.

+───────────────────────────────────────────────

+Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.

+#part-2
+terraform plan

+Changes to Outputs:
+  + printname = "Hello, Abhishek,your age is 22"

+You can apply this plan to save these new output values to the Terraform state, without changing any real infrastructure.

+───────────────────────────────────────────────

+Note: You didn't use the -out option to save this plan, so Terraform can't guarantee to take exactly these actions if you run "terraform apply" now.